 Available Tracks: Beginner, Intermediate, Advanced

-The Middlebury School in Italy's Advanced Track is designed for well-rounded students with strong abilities in written and spoken Italian.
+The Middlebury School in Italy's Advanced Track is designed for students with strong abilities in written and spoken Italian.
 This track emphasizes acquisition of language skills and intellectual development through a curriculum of content-driven language and cultural study exclusively in Italian.
 We strongly urge all students to enroll in the program for the full academic year: compared to a shorter stay, the linguistic, academic, and personal benefits of a ten-month stay are incalculable.

 Click here for a list of available disciplines by site in Italy.